adagio130/note/IELTS/homework/Week2.md

 I don't really know what they are.

 Is it important to you to have flowers and plants in your home?
+Not really, it's so difficult to take myself well, not mention to raise another life.

 Have you ever bought flowers for someone else?